hartsfield/JS-tagifier/README.md

 #                             JS - tagifier

-                     A free (and pure) solution for
-                     instant/live  HTML text  field
+## A free (and pure) solution for instant/live  HTML text  field analysis,
-                     analysis, modification, & rep-
+modification, & replacement.
-                     lacement.

  This is something like a "keyword highlighter" for html/text fields, but its